 In New Harmony, the Persephone Months are from November 21- January 21st.

 How To Use This Information to Time PlantingHow do I use this information?
-The seed packet below tells us that this variety of Kale needs 62 days to mature.
+Seed packets give us this information.
+Lacinato variety of kale needs 62 days to mature.
 In my area, I need to plant this variety around the month of August which gives the plant 62 days to mature before daylight hours fall below 10 hours.
 If I put the plant undercover I can continue to harvest from the plant even though growth has slowed.

 Another principle to understand is what you are trying to accomplish by covering your plants.
 Soil is warmed by the sun during the day and that warmth can be trapped to protect the plant from the cold nights.
 Moist soil will trap more heat.
 To trap that heat you are going to place low, spreading covers over your plants.
 The covers need to allow sunlight to penetrate to regenerate heat the next day.